-- a.
-For the steady state, make sure you indicate that since the universe is not changing, there should be zero relative velocity for every galaxy, regardless of distance. - b.
-For the random universe, make sure you discuss the idea that there should be no pattern between relative velocity and distance and the graph should look like a scatter plot. - c.
-For an expanding or contracting universe, talk about the idea that all of the galaxies should be either getting farther away or closer together.
-Also, since the universe has always been in motion, the farther away a galaxy is, the faster it should be moving for an expanding universe, while the opposite should be true for a contracting one. - 10.
+- c.
+For an expanding or contracting universe, talk about the idea that all of the galaxies should be either getting further away or closer together.
+Also, since the universe has always been in motion, the further away a galaxy is, the faster it should be moving for an expanding universe, while the opposite should be true for a contracting one. - 10.
 Then on a piece of graph paper, create a graph of speed versus distance.
-On the y-axis go from -3000 to 3000 km per sec and count in increments of 500 km/s.
+On the yaxis go from -3000 to 3000 km per sec and count in increments of 500 km/s.
 On the x-axis, scale from 0-250 millions of light years in increments of 10 million light years. - 11.
-Have each group discuss what model they believe applies to the motion of the galaxies.
-Then discuss with the entire class.
-Answers could vary but lead them to the idea that the universe must be expanding.
-Point out the fact that with few exceptions, the farther out you go the faster the galaxies are moving and that only near-earth galaxies are in fact getting closer together. - 12.
+Have each group discus what model they believe applies to the motion of the galaxies.
+Then discus with the entire class.
+Answer could very but lead them to the idea that the universe must be expanding.
+Point out the fact the with few exceptions, the further out you go the fast the galaxies are moving and that only near earth galaxies are in fact getting closer together. - 12.
 During the course of your discussion bring up the fact that not all galaxies are following the pattern.
 For the galaxies that are close to our own, some are moving closer.
-Discuss with the class why these galaxies don't fit the model.
+Discus with the class why these galaxies don't fit the model?
 Lead them to the idea that since they are close to our own, that even though everything is still spreading out, our two galaxies can still be getting closer. - 13.
-Have each student then complete the question sheet located in appendix D. Then review the answers to these questions with the class.
+Have each student then complete the question sheet located in appendix D. Then review the answers these questions with the class.